 The “Jackson Men” stormed the Federal City for the celebration, crashing the most famous inaugural ball in presidential history.
 Only a generation before, Martha Washington attributed a small grease stain on the Executive Mansion wall to “Democratick rabble.”
 One can almost envision her nose angled upwards as she said it.
 Now, in 1829, Jackson’s ruffians tore down the drapes and chandeliers, muddied the carpet, and essentially had themselves a kegger on the White House lawn.

 Their hero, Jackson, strengthened the executive branch in relation to both the legislative (Congress) and judicial (courts) branches, as well as the states.
 He came to office with a clear platform, unlike the overseer-type administrations that characterized most of the earlier presidents, Jefferson being the main exception.
 Previous presidents, for instance, understood the veto as intended for unconstitutional or crazy congressional laws, but Jackson understood that part of the checks and balances system was the president’s right to veto any law he disagreed with, just as Congress can override the president’s veto with a 2/3rd majority.
-His twelve vetoes eclipsed the ten total from the previous six administrations.
+His twelve vetoes eclipsed the previous six administrations’ ten total.

-After firing an uncooperative Treasury Secretary, and listening to state bank supporters like his VP Van Buren, Jackson’s administration drained the National Bank and redistributed the money to state banks.
+After firing an uncooperative Treasury Secretary and listening to state bank supporters like his VP Van Buren, Andrew Jackson’s administration drained the National Bank and redistributed the money to state banks.
 This, unfortunately, only spread the type of corruption and over-speculation in western land that Jackson feared.
-Old Hickory naively shared the common misconception that corruption is only something associated with higher levels of power.
-With the Bank War, we see Jackson strengthening the executive branch in relation to congress, but not strengthening the American economy.
+Old Hickory naïvely shared the common misconception that corruption is only something associated with higher levels of power.
+With the Bank War, we see Jackson strengthening the executive branch in relation to Congress, but not strengthening the American economy.

 Tariff of Abominations

 Despite Jackson’s hostility toward the National Bank, he was a Unionist.
 True, he was a slaveholder and looked out for the constituents Democrats had catered to dating back to Jefferson’s day.
-But, banks and slavery aside, Jackson did not favor state power over the national government, especially when he was the one presiding over the national government.
-The controversy over tariffs, or import taxes, was a case in point that underscored his Unionist leanings.
+But, banks and slavery aside, Jackson did not favor state power over the national government, at least not when he was the one presiding over the national government.
+The controversy over tariffs, or import taxes, was a case in point that underscored Jackson’s Unionist leanings.
 Northern manufacturers favored protectionism to elevate American industries so that they could compete with European manufacturers with access to cheaper labor.
+Free trade advocates they were not.
 Southerners had less to gain from manufacturing and relied instead on exporting cotton to Europeans who could slap retaliatory tariffs on American imports.
 Tariffs only made the items they bought in the U.S. more expensive.

-As the tariff debate ensued, Jackson had a falling out with his vice-president, John C. Calhoun, during a soap operatic episode involving one of the cabinet member’s wives, Peggy Eaton.
+As the tariff debate ensued, Jackson had a falling out with his vice-president, John C. Calhoun, during a soap operatic episode involving one of the cabinet member’s wives, Peggy Eaton, whose purported history as a practitioner of the world’s oldest profession ruffled other cabinet wives’ feathers.
 This Petticoat Affair was interesting enough in its own right (we don’t have space here), but the upshot of it was that Calhoun resigned as VP and returned to his home state of South Carolina, where he led resistance to the “tariff of abominations.”
 He recycled Jefferson and Madison’s old Nullification Theory from the controversy over the Sedition Act in the 1790s: the theory that states could nullify any national law they deemed unconstitutional.
 Sure enough, like the Sedition Act, the 1828 Tariff was unconstitutional; in this case, because it was a protective, high tariff rather than a legal, moderate, revenue-raising tariff (high tariffs don’t raise any revenue because no one imports the item).
-On the other hand, if any state could overturn a national law per nullification theory, then the states would essentially have all the power.
+On the other hand, if any state could overturn a national law per nullification theory, then the states would essentially have most of the power.

-By Jackson’s administration, though, Whites coveted that cotton land (and gold in White County Georgia) and started overturning treaties to take it for themselves.
+By Jackson’s administration, though, Whites coveted that cotton land (and gold in the aptly-named White County Georgia) and started overturning treaties to take it for themselves.
 Take a moment to scroll over the 1830s on the Invasion of America’s timeline.
 In Georgia, Cherokees sued based on their treaties and actually won in the Supreme Court on their second try.
-Unlike every president before and most after (Lincoln and Nixon were arguably exceptions), Jackson didn’t honor the Court as the final arbiter of American law.
-He mocked Justice John Marshall and the judicial branch for not having an army and encouraged citizens to ignore them.
+Unlike every president before and most after (Lincoln and Nixon were arguably exceptions), Jackson didn’t honor the judicial branch as the final arbiter of American law.
+He mocked Justice John Marshall and the judiciary for not having an army and encouraged citizens to ignore the Supreme Court.

 Opposition to Jackson